seriusokhatsky/image-optimization/README.md

 This Laravel app is built to provide an API for image optimization.
 It is built inside docker with extra software installed for image optimizations.

+## Docker
+We run the app in docker using Laravel Sail.
+All the commands should use sail.
+Example:
+`sail artisan migrate` instead of `php artisan migrate`

 ### What is customized in original docker sail image?

 Add a few commands to the `docker/8.4/Dockerfile`